AlbertoUAH/Zalando/README.md

 ## Conclusions

 Based on the previous metrics, the "MobileNetV2 baseline (no img aug) - non frozen layers" and "SqueezeNet1.1 baseline (no img aug) - non frozen layers" models are the two potential candidates to be employed in a production environment.
-While both models achieve excellent results, MobileNetV2 slightly outperforms in the case of the "One Piece" label. __If the goal is to maximize correct classification, regardless of model size or complexity, MobileNetV2 is the preferred choice.__ Additionally,
+While both models achieve excellent results, MobileNetV2 slightly outperforms in the case of the "One Piece" label. __If the goal is to maximize correct classification, regardless of model size or complexity, MobileNetV2 is the preferred choice.__

 ## Future lines of research